adampawelczyk/ctf-writeups/thm/mr-robot-ctf/README.md

 cat /home/robot/password.raw-md5
 ```

-An MD5 hash of `robot's` password is obtained, which can crack using [CrackStation](https://crackstation.net/)
+An MD5 hash of `robot's` password is obtained, which can be cracked using [CrackStation](https://crackstation.net/)

 ![Crack Station](images/crack_station.png)